Asteroid impact prediction: Zwicky Transient Facility

-Follow up observations
+Follow-up observations

 Once a new asteroid has been discovered and reported, other observers can confirm the finding and help define the orbit of the newly discovered object.
 The International Astronomical Union Minor Planet Center (MPC) acts as the global clearing house for information on asteroid orbits.
-It publishes lists of new discoveries that need verifying and still have uncertain orbits, and it accepts the resulting follow up observations from around the world.
+It publishes lists of new discoveries that need verifying and still have uncertain orbits, and it collects the resulting follow-up observations from around the world.
 Unlike the initial discovery, which typically requires unusual and expensive wide-field telescopes, ordinary telescopes can be used to confirm the object as its position is now approximately known.
 There are far more of these around the globe, and even a well equipped amateur astronomer can contribute valuable follow-up observations of moderately bright asteroids.
 For example, the Great Shefford Observatory in the back garden of amateur Peter Birtwhistle typically submits thousands of observations to the Minor Planet Center every year.
-Nonetheless, some surveys (for example CSS and Spacewatch) have their own dedicated follow up telescopes.
+Nonetheless, some surveys (for example CSS and Spacewatch) have their own dedicated follow-up telescopes.

-Follow up observations are important because once a sky survey has reported a discovery it may not return to observe the object again for days or weeks.
+Follow-up observations are important because once a sky survey has reported a discovery it may not return to observe the object again for days or weeks.
 By this time it may be too faint for it to detect, and in danger of becoming a lost asteroid.
 The more observations and the longer the observation arc, the greater the accuracy of the orbit model.
 This is important for two reasons: